h3abionet/genesis2/README.md

 # genesis2
 Implementation of the Genesis-2 tool

+Branched for full implementation -- more to follow.

 Still under development -- not for public use at the moment